elasticio/gspreadsheets/README.md

 #### External and internal ID for each row

-When any given row is processed by the system it receives a *unique name* or a unique ID so that it can be recognized by the system afterwards if you wish to make any changes to the values in that specific row.
+When any given row is processed by the system it receives a *unique name* or a unique ID so that it can be recognized by the system afterward if you want to make any changes to the values in that specific row.

 > In our system the row number in the Google Spreadsheet is taken as a unique ID to process through the integration flow.